- Pattern-Making Grading Digitising Sample-making

-Margueritte Couture is a Brussels based pattern maker and prototyper for womenswear.
-With years of experience in Belgium's textile industry we have built a reputation for accuracy and efficiency along with extensive technical knowledge.
-Margueritte Couture offers a full range of services:
+Pattern Maker is a Melbourne based pattern maker and prototyper for womenswear.
+With years of experience in Europe, in Belgium, we have built a reputation for accuracy and efficiency.
+Services:

 - Pattern making